 What walking equipment do you really need?
 Truthfully, you don’t need much.
-That is why I love fitness walking; there isn’t any expensive gear to buy.
+That is why I love this sport; there isn’t any expensive gear to buy.

-However, the gear that I do recommended on this page will make your walks more comfortable and your life a little easier by tracking how much you’ve walked and how many calories you’ve burned.
+However, the gear that I do recommended on this page will make exercising more comfortable and your life a little easier by tracking how much distance you’ve logged and how many calories you’ve burned.

 The following recommendations for fitness gear aren't necessary, but will help you burn more calories and have more fun!

 3. Walking Music.
 Fitness walking and music that you enjoy will give you a boost of energy.
 There is nothing like hearing your favorite songs to get you moving.
 Learn more about which walking music is best for your fitness level in this article.

 4. Fitness Walking Books.
 It's great to have a book on hand when you

 can't logon to The-Fitness-Walking-Guide.com :) Here are my recommendations for

 5. Walking DVDs or Walking Videos.
 For those days when you can't leave the house, pop in a walking DVD or video and get your walking workout done in your bedroom or living room.
 See my recommendations for fitness walking DVDs and videos